-Communication costs is inclusive of office phone lines and internet for the MCSAP office.
+Communication costs is inclusive of office phone lines, Officers cell iphone and internet for the MCSAP office.
 Sixty-five percentage of communication costs for office phone lines and internet will be used to meet MOE.
 Communication costs are calculated monthly.